 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Offer food and beverages that are Work with FSMC to menu/offer food and beverage items that meet or exceed Review of monthly menus - correcting any errors FSMC and Food and Yes w/ collaboration approved through the food and nutrition the requirements of the NSLP. senoor year Nutrition department w. new fmsc services department • Utilization of smart snack exemption form for non-compliant or exempt foods being sold during the school day Availability of exempt fundraiser activity tracking document school year ensuring forms are uploaded per non-compliant fundraiser school In progress - resources on NHA food website
+Review of monthly menus - FSMC and Yes w/ beverages that are and beverage items that meet or exceed school year correcting any errors Food and collaboration approved through the the requirements of the NSLP.
+Nutrition w. new fmsc food and nutrition department services department Utilization of smart Availability of exempt fundraiser Beginning of Program accountability SFA, SFA, students In progress - snack exemption form activity tracking document school year ensuring forms are school resources on for non-compliant or uploaded per non-compliant principal NHA food exempt foods being fundraiser and website sold during the school wellness day liaison